-One of Detective Comics' first gumshoes (he made his debut alongside Slam Bradley in issue number one way back in 1935), SPEED SAUNDERS was an two-fisted "ace investigator" who seems to have some weird, unspecified occupation that allows him to operate independently of the police, as a private eye would, and yet order them around.
+One of Detective Comics' first gumshoes (he made his debut alongside fellow eyes Slam Bradley in the very first issue way back in 1935), SPEED SAUNDERS was an two-fisted "ace investigator" who seems to have some weird, unspecified occupation that allowed him to operate independently of the police, as a private eye would, and yet also order them around.
 Since he was sometimes seen in a white fedora and a yellow trenchcoat, maybe they mistook him for Dick Tracy.

 His first adventure had him called in to investigate the appearance of several bodies found floating in the bay, and credit for the story is given to E.C.
 Stoner (text) and Creig Flessel (art).
-More disconcerting is that Speed's first name actually appears to be Cyril.
+More disconcerting, though, is that Speed's first name actually appears to be Cyril.

 But who was E.C.
 Stoner?
 A pseudonym?
 Noted comic writer Gardner Fox, a lawyer at the time, has also been credited with creating the character.
 Certainly, he wrote some of the stories.
 And he's also been credited with creating and writing the adventures of Steve Malone, District Attorney, who made his debut in the August 1938 issue.

 One of Saunders' first artists, Fred Guardineer, later went on to draw for the infamous Crime Does Not Pay.
 An avid hunter and fisherman, he supposedly knew his guns, and was considered one of the top "gun" men in the comics, according to Mike Benton's The Illustrated History of Crime Comics.